 Melissa Genazzio is the CoopEUS Staff Scientist funded by the National Science Foundation (NSF) Science Across Virtual Institutes (SAVI) initiative.
 She works to engage, broaden participation, and coordinate COOPEUS partnerships and NEON planned activities.
 This unique large-scale Project Science management supports the US Observatories in this endeavor and works closely with our EU counterpart to achieve COOPEUS’s goals.

-David Durden is a Surface Atmosphere Data Scientist in the Terrestrial Instrumented Systems team at Battelle Ecology, Inc. (BEI).
+David Durden is a Surface Atmosphere Data Scientist in the Terrestrial Instrumented Systems team for the NEON project.
 His efforts are related to fostering globally interoperable environmental observations through collaboration between research networks, implementing standard approaches for algorithmic processing of environmental data, and developing open source software to accompany data products to increase data provenance.
 He has provided leadership in the GEO Carbon and GHG initiative under Task 3 “Optimizing in-situ measurement across networks” by participating in the initiative’s kickoff meeting and providing an invited talk at the 2017 GEO plenary meeting.

 Science Strategy Overview